 The STi Magnum uses a special platform with dual front antennas and a host of other unique design elements.
 Although the company doesn't make a big deal of it, the reason for many of these is to make the BEL STi Magnum immune to radar detector detectors, particularly the Australian-made Spectre RDD, known outside the States as the Stalcar RDD.

-To confirm its immunity to RDDs, I powered up the test BEL STi Magnum next to a late-model
+To confirm its immunity to RDDs, we powered up the test BEL STi Magnum next to a late-model

 Spectre (Stalcar) Mk IV on the dash and the Spectre remained silent.
-I also found the BEL STi Magnum to
+We also found the BEL STi Magnum to

 be quite resistant to false alarms, particularly those caused by nearby radar detectors.

 The BEL STi Magnum showed superiority over the

 Valentine One on Ka band, by far the most critical radar band.
 Unlike the Valentine One, the BEL STi Magnum has self-test diagnostics and warns if it's suffering a malady.
 Even

 discounting its RDD-proof capability and high sensitivity, the BEL STi Magnum may merit the title as the Swiss